Functional Invariants to Watermark Large Transformers: Experiments

 \paragraph*{Model's utility.} In fact, previous invariants are not perfect because of quantization (weights are stored as 16bits floating point numbers).
 Thus, we quantitatively compare watermarked and original models.
 We feed to both of them $1$k sequences of $256$ tokens.
 Predicted next tokens are greedily chosen as the argmax of the $256$k observed logits.

-Table~\ref{tab:robustness} reports the proportion of predicted tokens that differ between watermarked and original models.
+Table~\ref{tab:robustness} reports the distortion as the proportion of predicted tokens that differ between watermarked and original models.
 As expected this proportion is very low (<$1.8\%$) and higher for the scaling invariant since it further affects quantization.
 Besides, the distortion increases when the token is far in the sequence \eg for sequences of length 1024 tokens, the average distortion at the last token rises to $2.5\%$ for the scaling invariant.
 This is still very low and does not affect the utility of the model since predicted tokens are still likely.

-\paragraph*{Computational efficiency.} Larger models have more layers and parameters, which increases the watermark capacity but also the computational cost of insertion and extraction.
+\paragraph*{Computational efficiency.} Larger models have more layers and parameters, which increases the computational cost of insertion and extraction.
 In Table~\ref{tab:modelsize}, we report results for different model sizes.
 Insertion and extraction times are averaged over $100$ runs and measured on 2 Intel(R) Xeon(R) 6230 @ 2.10GHz cores and a total of 480GB of RAM.
 The low computational costs and requirements (no GPU needed) makes it possible to scale to very large models.